 And although Starbucks was criticised for their first response (many experts claimed it was too short and generic), Kevin Johnson stepped into action in the early stages of the critical situation and from many crisis scenarios chose the best option – damage control.
 It’s an entirely different approach than other famous CEO took.
-Just look at recent fallouts at Facebook – it took Mark Zuckerberg and Sheryl Sandberg 5 days to react.
+Just look at recent fallouts at Facebook and Cambridge Analytica – it took Mark Zuckerberg and Sheryl Sandberg 5 days to react.
 Last year United Airlines’ crisis was called one of the worst PR disasters, and you could immediately see the results in the fall of their share prices.

 The most important lesson from other companies’ failures should be that your crisis management team have to be prepared for anything.
 And even if your initial response is far from ideal, you still got some time to turn the tables around.
 And who knows, maybe you’ll be one of the lucky few, and the crisis will never hit.

 I’d love to know what you think about this article!
 Do you have any tips and tricks up your sleeve?